filecoin-project/specs/actors.md

 ## Storage Market Actor

 The storage market actor is the central point for the Filecoin storage market.
 It is responsible for registering new miners to the system, and maintaining the power table.
+The Filecoin storage market is a singleton that lives at a specific well-known address.

 ```go
 type StorageMarketActor struct {